ader1990/PowerShell-Guidelines/Readme.md

    * Use a *.psd1 file to declare your module
    * Use one or more *.psm1 files to declare your common methods
    * Try to use only entry point (a .ps1) which imports a module and executes one static method
    * From the *.psm1 export the minimum amount of methods and define them in the *.psd1 file.
-This way, the module will have a well defined interface and the bacwards compatibility cand be easily controlled.
+This way, the module will have a well defined interface and the backwards compatibility can be easily controlled.
    * Good example: https://github.com/cloudbase/juju-powershell-modules/tree/master/JujuHelper

 ### Documentation